asahi417/kex/README.md

 </p>

-*Grapher*, a quick python library of graph-based unsurpervised keyword extraction algorithms.
+*Grapher*, a quick python library to work on graph-based unsurpervised keyword extraction algorithms.

 ## Get Started
 Clone and install